 COUN 7334.
 Theories Of Counselor Supervsn.
 3 Hours.

-This course is designed to introduce students to models of counselor supervision.
-The course is conducted in a seminar-discussion format and, as part of the course students will provide one or more counselor trainees with supervision.
+Students are introduced to models of counselor supervision.
+The course is conducted in a seminar-discussion format and, as part of the course, students are provided with one or more counselor trainees with supervision.

 Prerequisite: COUN 7371 with a grade of C or higher.